anovi/selectonic/README.md

 	</tr>
 	<tr>
 		<td valign="top"><strong>scroll</strong></td>
-		<td valign="top">If list has focused element and list is scrollable, it will recalculate list's scroll position in a way that focused element will be in viewport.</td>
+		<td valign="top">If a list has focused element and list is scrollable, it will recalculate list's scroll position in a way that focused element will be in a viewport.</td>
 	</tr>
 	<tr>
 		<td valign="top"><strong>disable</strong></td>